GCS: Generalized Cache Coherence For Efficient Synchronization: : A Implementation

+Note that since readers never hold the queue, the dequeue operation happens only in \textbf{Case (ii)}, when the current writer is the queue holder.
+This property ensures no network delays are incurred for dequeuing and processing the next requestor.
+A corner case that \name must handle is when multiple readers pass on the lock to a waiting writer; since the queue is already transferred to the writer in line~\ref{line:algo1_writer_behind_reader} of Algorithm~\ref{alg:impl_code_queue_transfer_protocol}, the readers must know who to transfer the cache line and its ownership to after they release it.
+To facilitate this, all readers are notified about the next waiting writer, and they notify the waiting writer (with an Inv-Ack message, \textcircled{6} in Fig.~\ref{fig:gcs_wait_queue_example}) whenever they release the cache line.
+Once the writer receives notifications from all readers in the sharer list, the directory entry is updated and the writer becomes the new owner.

-\paragraphb{Consistency during queue transfers} A subtle consistency issue can occur when the cache directory forwards an access request to a queue holder that is in the process of transferring the queue to another compute blade.
-In particular, should such a request be processed by the original queue holder or the next one?
+\newlength{\textfloatsepsave} \paragraphb{Consistency during queue transfers} The protocol must additionally consider a case where the cache directory forwards an access request to a queue holder that is in the process of transferring the queue to another compute blade: should such a request be processed by the original queue holder or the next one?
 To resolve such ambiguities, \name employs a versioning mechanism to ensure the queue transfer occurs \emph{atomically}, effectively ensuring that an access request is never forwarded to a compute blade in the middle of a queue transfer.
 Specifically, the directory maintains a version number for each cache line that tracks the number of access requests it has forwarded to the queue holder, while the queue holder maintains its own version number to track the number of access requests it has received from the directory.
 A wait queue transfer is approved by the switch only if the queue holder's version number matches that of the directory, ensuring that all access requests forwarded by the directory must have been processed at the queue holder before the holder initiated the transfer.
 If the switch denies a queue transfer, the queue holder reattempts the queue transfer after receiving the notification from the switch.
 On a successful transfer, the version numbers at both the switch and the queue holder are reset to zero.

+\paragraphb{Bounded wait queue size} One concern regarding the wait queue transfers is the size of the queue: if the wait queue grows large under contention, it could incur significant performance overheads during transfers.
+However, \name's use of \designname is limited to inter-blade synchronization; as such, the length of the wait queue is bounded by the number of blades (tens of bytes in practice) rather than the number of threads in a cluster.
+We additionally implement a hierarchical locking layer for \name using the lock-cohorting technique~\cite{cohortlock, cloflock} to handle intra-blade contentions.